-- Provide students a place to pursue academic and leisure interests. - 2.
+- 1. Provide students a place to pursue academic and leisure interests. - 2.
 Provide necessary supportive materials and equipment to the faculty and students. - 3.
-Work with the faculty in selection of materials necessary for the educational program. - Teach students, through formal and informal classes, ways to use the Library more effectively. - Provide reference and advisory services to students working on Library-related academic research. - 6.
+Work with the faculty in selection of materials necessary for the educational program. - Teach students, through formal and informal classes, ways to use the Library more effectively. - 5.
+Provide reference and advisory services to students working on Library-related academic research. - 6.
 Make materials as accessible to students as possible. - 7.
-Provide Internet access for students.
+Provide Internet access for students. - 8.
+In cooperation with the Humanities and Mathematics divisions, tutorial services in these areas are available in the Library for English and mathematics students. - In cooperation with the Humanities division, the Library provides an art gallery for students and the community.